grafana/pyroscope/docs/sources/operators-guide/deploy-kubernetes/_index.md

 ## Optional: Scrape your own workload's profiles

 The Phlare chart uses a default configuration that causes its agent to scrape Pods, provided they have the correct annotations.
-This functionality uses [relabel_config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config) and [kubernetes_sd_config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#kubernetes_sd_config) that might be familar from the Prometheus or Grafna Agent config.
+This functionality uses [relabel_config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config) and [kubernetes_sd_config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#kubernetes_sd_config) you might be familiar with the Prometheus or Grafana Agent config.

-In order to get Phlare to scrape pods, you must add the following annotations to the the pods:
+To get Phlare to scrape pods, you must add the following annotations to the  pods:

 ```yaml
 metadata: